AbAeterno8445/astoniav2-abmods/Server/README.md

 - **/xray** - Toggles x-ray vision for builders.

-## God instance management commands
+## Builder instance management commands
 - **/gotoinst \<id> \<x> \<y>** - Transports you to instance \<id> at \<x>, \<y>.

 - **/instnewbase \<name> \<filename> \<width> \<height>** - Create a new instance base with the given parameters.